Let's get a few things straight before we take a deeper dive into all things magnesium.

 Magnesium is an incredibly important mineral for the human body.

 Most people are pretty deficient in magnesium, however.

 These deficiencies lead to a whole host of ailments.

 -Mono crop farming leads to depleted soil conditions.
 This means that plants (and meat from animals that feed on these plants) are lower in magnesium.
-Use of chemicals like fluoride and chlorine in the water supply make magnesium less available in water since these chemicals can bind to magnesium.
+The use of chemicals like fluoride and chlorine in the water supply makes magnesium less available in water since these chemicals can bind to magnesium.